Singing in Canadian Schools:

 Thank you!

 994 music educators from across Canada filled out the survey.
-Thank you to everyone who responded to the survey, to everyone who shared it, and to everyone supporting the advocacy campaign for singing in our schools!
+Thank you to everyone who responded to the survey, to everyone who shared it, and to everyone who supported the advocacy campaign for singing in our schools!

 National Research Project Partners